save up to $700pp on selected

 DAY 8: KARAKOL

-Rise early and visit the colourful Sunday animal market, the Holy Trinity Orthodox Cathedral and a Chinese mosque.
+Rise early this morning and visit the colourful Sunday animal market, the Holy Trinity Orthodox Cathedral and a Chinese mosque.
 Enjoy an easy afternoon hike in Jety-Orguz and the Valley of Flowers.

 DAY 15: KHIVA